LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

    it.
 Both active contexts remain H3 contexts.
-7. From Recommendations, an authored H2, next-horizontal movement skips unrelated unheaded and H3 contexts and enters the first target of the next nonempty H2, even when the two H2 contexts have different inferred structural depths.
+7. From Recommendations, an authored H2, next-horizontal movement skips unrelated unheaded and H3 contexts and enters the first target of the next nonempty H2, even when the two H2 contexts use different DOM containers.
    Previous-horizontal movement reverses it.
 8. A broadened explicit previous/next target command may cross descendant groups without silently narrowing.
 9. Boundaries do not wrap by default.